Complex Care Services

 This Program Is For

-Young children, youth and young adults with a diagnosis or suspected diagnosis of ADHD, ODD, ASD, FASD, Anxiety, OCD, or other DD’s or significant behavioral or complex developmental conditions which have persistently created significant challenges at home, school, work and within most meaningful relationships.
+Young children, youth and young adults with a diagnosis or suspected diagnosis of ADHD, ODD, Autism (ASD), FASD, Anxiety, OCD, or other DD’s or significant behavioral or complex developmental conditions which have persistently created significant challenges at home, school, work and within most meaningful relationships.

 Length of Program: